jreijn/hippo-addon-restful-webservices/readme.md

 This project is a pragmatic approach to provide a web service on top of the Hippo Repository.

-Visit http://localhost:8080/cms/swagger/ after startup to see the available service end-points and their documentation.

-It requires basic authentication and you can use the default user name and password to login.
+It requires basic authentication and you can use the default user name and password to login e.g (admin/admin).

-username: admin
-password: admin
+This project uses [Swagger](https://helloreverb.com/developers/swagger) for the documentation of the APIs.
+Visit [http://localhost:8080/cms/swagger/](http://localhost:8080/cms/swagger/) after startup to see the available service end-points and their documentation.

 Running locally